Kristen Ashley: Reception

-Her novel Raid was on the USA Today bestseller list.
+Her novel, Raid, was on the USA Today bestseller list.
 Own the Wind placed on the New York Times bestseller list.
-She won the Romantic Times Book Reviews Reviewer's Choice Award for Best Romantic Suspense for Law Man, and the Romance Reviews Reader's Choice Award for Ride Steady.
+She won the Romantic Times Book Reviews Reviewer's Choice Award for Best Romantic Suspense for Law Man and the Romance Reviews Reader's Choice Award for Ride Steady.
 She was nominated for Romantic Times awards for Best Independent Contemporary Romance (Hold On) and Best Contemporary Romance (Breathe).
-Four of her novels (Motorcycle Man, The Will, 'Ride Steady, and The Hookup) have been finalists for Goodreads Choice Awards in the Romance category.
+Four of her novels (Motorcycle Man, The Will, Ride Steady, and The Hookup) have been finalists for Goodreads Choice Awards in the Romance category.

 Writing

-As influences, Ashley cites Janet Evanovich, Judith McNaught, JK Rowling, Carl Hiaasen.
+As influences, Ashley cites Janet Evanovich, Judith McNaught, J. K. Rowling, and Carl Hiaasen.

-In interviews, Ashley states that she struggled with sleep due to an active mind, which she turned to creating stories that she continued developing over time.
+Ashley struggled with sleep due to an active mind, which she turned to creating stories that she continued developing over time.
 Her heroes are often Alpha males with the heroine bringing a strong character to match them.
 Her heroines run the gamut from independent women who run their own businesses to more traditional women whose utmost goal is to become a mother.
-Family, friends and music are recurring thematic elements.
+Family, friends, and music are recurring thematic elements.
 She claims that she does not tone down or restrict her characters into the typical hero and heroines found in romance novels, this being part of the reason for rejections by traditional publishers.
-She notes that "I celebrate imperfections. ...None of my characters are perfect.
-They don’t say the right thing.
-They get exhausted and they pick at each other and they bicker."
 She has written racially diverse characters, as well as LGBTQ characters.